gshau/TheAstroImagingPlanner/README.md

 # About This Project
 The goal of this dashboard project is to offer the ability to view at a glance the planning and progress of astronomical targets for imaging.
-There are three main components to the dashboard:
+These are the main components to the dashboard:
 1. Target tracking and status - what are the best times in the night to image targets, allowing you to decide when to move on to another target
 2. Tracking target progress - how much data each target has, broken down by filter and instrument
 3. Weather forecast data